 As with any medical test, a patient needs to understand why a test is being done.
 You need not understand the details of what the test is or how it is done, but you do need to consent to the purpose of the test.
 This consent is usually obtained informally during the consultation with your doctor without there needing to be a formal record of your consent.

 In some ways, genetic tests are no different from other tests, but there are some things that set genetics apart.
-It is these factors that prompt many doctors, laboratories, professional societies, and regulatory agencies worldwide to require that the patient’s consent for testing be formally recorded.
 The key difference with a genetic test is that the result can;

 - both provide information about your current disorder and carry implications for your future risk of other disorders,